MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessionmessagechannel_remotesystemsessionmessagechannel_1582916025.md

 The [**RemoteSystemSession**](RemoteSystemSession.md) to which this messaging channel will correspond.

 ### -param channelName
 The user-defined name of the messaging channel.
-It should be simple and descriptive, such as TBD1
+It should be simple and descriptive, such as "Bob's 3D App messaging channel."

 ### -param reliability
-A [**RemoteSystemSessionMessageChannelReliability**](RemoteSystemSessionMessageChannelReliability.md) value describing the reliability (TBD1) of this channel.
+A [**RemoteSystemSessionMessageChannelReliability**](RemoteSystemSessionMessageChannelReliability.md) value describing the reliability of this channel.

 ## -remarks